ASACookCodes/Foulbrood/README.md

 python foulbrood.py
 ```

 - This will start a python webserver.
-Once you have copied in the "index.html" file supplied separately, one can access the data visualisation tool via  localhost:8000
+Once you have copied in the "index.html" supplied separately into the project folder, one can access the data visualisation tool via  localhost:8000
 - You can then load and inspect the data by choosing a file from the CSV's folder in the project directory.

 ## Contributing